Difficulty level: 1 (simple, no special tools required)

 Your motor is ready!
 Depending on the coil position the motor may start immediately or you might need to give it a slight push.
 The motor usually spins in one direction so you should try to spin it slightly in both directions.

-This kit allows to experiment with the magnets of different strength (ceramic magnet is grade 5, and neodymium magnet is much stronger grade N50).
+This kit allows to experiment with the magnets of different strength (ceramic magnet is grade 5 or 8, and neodymium magnet is much stronger grade N50).
 You may also change the distance between the coil and the magnet by moving the bricks along the base plate (3 different positions shown in steps 8, 9, and below).

 If your motor doesn’t work, ensure that the rotor is balanced and can rotate freely and check the insulation.
 Properly removed insulation leaves shiny copper on one end.
 Half of the other end should also have shiny copper color while the other half should be the color of the original insulation as shown in step 3.
 Make sure the battery is fresh.
 If the motor still does not work – check Troubleshooting section.